 - Look for fusarium-resistant tomato varieties.
 No variety is 100 percent free of risk, but some are more resistant than others.

 - Practice crop rotation.
-Don’t plant watermelon in an infected area for at least five to 10 years; the disease can live in the soil indefinitely.
+Don’t plant watermelon in an infected area for at least five to ten years; the disease can live in the soil indefinitely.

 - Clean garden tools before moving to an uninfected area.

-- Destroy infected plant matter by burning or in sealed plastic bags.
-Never place infected debris on your compost bin.
+- Destroy infected plant matter by burning or discarding in sealed plastic bags.
+Never place infected debris in your compost bin.